ese-detkin-lab/ese5190-2022-lab2b-esp/lab/Feedback.md

 # Lab Feedback Questions
 ### Which parts of the lab specification have you found most confusing or difficult to understand?
 Be specific, and quote any parts of the lab description relevant to your answer (e.g., "modify the PIO/DMA logic analyzer example to record a timestamped trace of an RP2040-ADPS9960 exchange while the BOOT button is pressed.")
 I will make particular notice of anything that seems underspecified (e.g., words whose meaning is not clear from context, or conflicting interpretations of a deliverable).

-The terms in the lab description is vague to me.
+Some of the terms in the lab description is vague to me.
 I would hope to see more detailed definition.
-####  modify the PIO/DMA logic analyzer example to record a timestamped trace of an RP2040-ADPS9960 exchange
+####  "modify the PIO/DMA logic analyzer example to record a timestamped trace of an RP2040-ADPS9960 exchange"
 Firstly, what's the definition for "timestamped"?
 How should it be represented in the outcome of the lab?
 It can be in many forms ![IMG_C084660CB55E-1](https://user-images.githubusercontent.com/84453030/202598439-eaa7dae1-8696-42e8-a85a-cab10f8205a9.jpeg)
 And more importantly, what's the unit of each timestamp?
 Should it be in the machines absolute time(ns), the PIO cycle(1,2,3,4...), or other cycles?
 I think timing is very immportant in embedded design, it would be helpful if different unit and measurement of time could be discussed more.